tarantool/cartridge/rst/topics/state-machine.rst

 Cluster instance lifecycle
 --------------------------

 Every instance in the cluster has an internal state machine.
-It helps to manage cluster operation and describe a distributed system simpler.
+It helps manage cluster operation and describe a distributed system simpler.

 ..  uml::  ./uml/state-machine.puml

+Instance lifecycle starts with a ``cartridge.cfg`` call.
+During the initialization,
-Instance lifecycle starts from ``cartridge.cfg`` call.
-During initialization Cartridge instance binds TCP (iproto) and UDP sockets (SWIM), checks working directory and depending on enters one of the following states:
+Cartridge instance binds TCP (iproto) and UDP sockets (SWIM), checks working directory and depending on enters one of the following states: